worktheclock/replit.github.io/getting-started/faq.md

 # FAQ

-This page should answer some general queries you may have, but if you need more information or are still confused, please [reach out](mailto:contact@replit.com).
+This page should answer some general queries you may have, but if you need more information or are still confused, please email contact@replit.com.

 ## Teachers

 ##### What is Teams for Education?

 It is the new product we have built out for teachers.
 We are transitioning from _Classrooms_ to _Teams for Education_ as it has a lot more features.
 Please check out our blog post [here](https://blog.replit.com/teams-for-education) to learn more.

+Read [Teams for Education FAQs](https://docs.replit.com/teams/FAQs) to learn more.

 ## Repls